emtee40/ocaml-dkml/DEVELOPERS.md

    CMake-enabled IDE with the `develop` configuration.
 3. Run one of the `Package-VersionBump-{PRERELEASE,PATCH,MINOR,MAJOR}` targets
 4. Rerun CMake configure (ex. `cmake --preset develop`).
-5. Edit `build/_deps/dkml-runtime-apps-src/src/runtimelib/ocaml_opam_repository_gitref.txt` and set it to a commit id that you know works well with Windows, etc. Then commit the change. *You won't need to push it*.
+5. Edit `ocaml_opam_repository_gitref.txt` and set it to a commit id that you know works well with Windows, etc. Then commit the change. *You won't need to push it*.
 6. Run through each of the CMake stage targets **sequentially** starting from `Package-Stage01-` to the highest Stage number.
 Many stages require a re-configuration based on values obtained from the prior stages, so do not skip any targets.
 Consult the